+Graduation Age

+24 and under 56%

-Student Graduation Age 24 and under: 57% 25 and over: 43%
+25 and over: 44%

-Attendance Full-time: 30% Part-time: 70%
+Attendance

-Residency In-State: 85% Out of State: 15%
+Full-Time 34%

+Part-Time 66%

+Residency

+In-State 90%

+Out-of-State 10%

 Coconino County is located in the northern portion of the State and encompasses an area of approximately 12 million acres.
-Its boundaries include the cities of Page, Fredonia, Tuba City, Grand Canyon, Williams, Sedona, and Flagstaff, as well as other smaller cities and towns, and all the unincorporated areas of the County.
-The County's 2020 population was 145,326 by the U.S. Census Bureau.
+Its boundaries include the cities of Page, Fredonia, Tuba City, Grand Canyon, Williams, Sedona, and Flagstaff as well as other smaller cities and towns, and all the unincorporated areas of the County.
+The County's 2022 population was 144,060 by the U.S. Census Bureau.